Range Map

 • Range and Fuel: 238 gallon fuel capacity yields about 1,190 nm range, supporting non-stop legs that piston twins of similar power cannot match.

-• High-Altitude Engines: The Lycoming TIO-540-V2AD pair was specified for high-altitude operation with intercoolers and pressurized magnetos from the factory, and carries a 2,000 hour published TBO.
+• High-Altitude Engines: The Lycoming TIO-540-V2AD pair was specified for high-altitude operation with intercoolers and pressurised magnetos from the factory, and carries a 2,000 hour published TBO.
 Counter-rotating propellers eliminate the critical-engine penalty on a balked single-engine departure.

 Trade-offs